Infalia/wegovnow/_posts/2019-03-13-wgn-navbar.md

 GitHub link
 ----------------
-Learn how to use the WeGovNow Navigation Bar and download the source code at https://github.com/Infalia/WeGovNow-NavigationBar
+Learn how to use the WeGovNow Navigation Bar and download the source code from [GitHub WeGovNow - Navigation Bar repository](https://github.com/Infalia/WeGovNow-NavigationBar)